Randall Swingler

 Randall Carline Swingler MM (28 May 1909 – 19 June 1967) was an English poet, writing extensively in the 1930s in the communist interest.

 Early life and education

 His was a prosperous upper middle class Anglican family in Aldershot, with an industrial background in the Midlands and earlier aristocratic roots in Scotland.
 His uncle and godfather was Randall Davidson, the Archbishop of Canterbury (1903 – 1928) and he was the cousin of the writer Sir Walter Scott.
 He was educated at Winchester College, and New College, Oxford.

-He served with the British Army in Italy in World War II.
-His egalitarian beliefs led him to refuse a commission and he joined as a private soldier, repeatedly refusing offers of a battlefield commission.
-He saw action in the Italian campaign and was awarded the Military Medal.
-He left the CPGB in 1956.
-He was a founder of E. P. Thompson's The New Reasoner (from 1957).
+Swingler served with the British Army in Italy in the Second World War.
+His egalitarian beliefs led him to refuse a commission and he joined the Royal Corps of Signals as a private soldier, repeatedly refusing offers of a battlefield commission.
+He saw action in the Italian campaign.
+In 1945, Corporal Swingler was awarded the Military Medal (MM) "in recognition of gallant and distinguished services in Italy".